-The amount of DVT episodes during your lifetime will play a role in your approval and rate class.
-Life insurance companies like to see that your condition is stable, so the longer that you have gone without any episodes of DVT or blood clots, the better.
+The amount of DVT episodes during your lifetime will plat a role in your approval and rate class.
+Life insurance companies liek to see that your condition is stable, so the longer that you have gone with an episode of DVT or blood clots, the better.

 Receiving a rating of “preferred” or “preferred plus” is possible for applicants who are in overall good health and have not experienced an episode of deep vein thrombosis within the last three years.

 To qualify for the preferred or preferred best rate classes, the insurance company you apply with will review your medical records to make sure the condition has been completely resolved.
 In addition, the company will want to see that your DVT does not require an ongoing prescription of anticoagulant medications, also commonly referred to as blood thinners.Moreover, having a regular exercise routine will likely decrease your chances of having another episode of DVT, which in turn will increase your chances of being approved at a preferred or above average rate class.

 Applicants whose condition has been stable for at least two months and have only experienced one episode without a pulmonary embolism may receive “standard” ratings.
 Even if you have had multiple episodes of DVT, it is still possible to qualify for “standard” rates as long as it has been longer than two years since your last episode and you are not currently taking any blood thinners to control your condition.

 Common blood thinning medications used to treat deep vein thrombosis include: Pradaxa, Eliquis, Xarelto, Warfarin, Plavix, and Coumadin.